Legal Notices

 As part of our initiative to identify and mitigate risk we have conducted a risk assessment and will review this on an annual basis.

-We have agreed that one of our main board directors, Jon Mercer together with our HR Director Catherine Reynolds have lead responsibility for our work in this area and will provide training on the requirements of the Modern Slavery Act 2015 to all our staff.
-This will include outlining to our staff how they can raise any concerns about potential violations of our code of ethics or if there are concerns about any of our clients being involved in activities which are contrary to the spirit and intentions of the Modern Slavery Act.
+We have agreed that one of our main board directors, the Chief Operating Officer together with our HR Director have lead responsibility for our work in this area and will provide training on the requirements of the Modern Slavery Act 2015 to all our employee.
+This will include outlining to our employee how they can raise any concerns about potential violations of our code of ethics or if there are concerns about any of our clients being involved in activities which are contrary to the spirit and intentions of the Modern Slavery Act.